malte-m-hansen/GrocyFront/README.md

 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## AI Disclaimer

+This project was built with the assistance of artificial intelligence tools.
+Some code, documentation, and design decisions may have been generated or influenced by AI.
+Please review and validate all content for accuracy and suitability for your use case.

 ## Further Help

 To get more help on the Angular CLI use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.